Overview

 Export Presentation Tool

-• store_locally=True: Enables download button for repeated downloads
+store_locally=True: Enables download button for repeated downloadsstore_locally=False: Returns files directly

 Parallel Processing